Skip to main content

 • After attachment takes place, viruses penetrate the cell according to the changes that occur after binding.
 Such changes lead to the fusing of the viral and cellular membranes.

-• After successful penetration the next step is uncoating.
+• After successful penetration, the next step is uncoating.
 Uncoating involves the degradation of the viral capsid (protein cage), which releases the genomic information that facilitates the beginning of replication via transcription of viral genomic information.
 The remainder of the replication step is the synthesis of viral genome and proteins.

 • Virion release from the host cell can occur in two ways.
 One is the lysis method, which causes the death of the host cell and allows for the release of the virion.
 Viruses that release in this way are called cytolytic viruses.
 The second method is budding.
 These types of viruses (called cytopathic viruses) have envelopes and do not typically kill the host cell.
 Instead, budding allows viruses to acquire a viral phospholipid envelope that facilitates virion release.